Michael Scofield: Tattoo

-The tattoo, which covers the entire upper body of Michael Scofield, is featured extensively in the first season.
-It is focal to the plot, with the prison blueprints, and various details of the escape from prison and from the country.
+The tattoo, which covers the entire upper body of Michael, is featured extensively in the first season.
+It is focal to the plot, with the prison blueprints, and various details of the plan for escape from prison and from the country.

 Designed by Tom Berg and created by Tinsley Transfers, the tattoo took around five hours to be applied onto Miller.
 When the entire tattoo does not need to be shown, for example, in scenes where the actor is wearing a T-shirt, only the forearm pieces of the tattoo are applied.
 Wentworth Miller has commented that interviews frequently include questions about the tattoo.

 Reception

 For most of the first season of the show, Miller's limited range of facial expressions generated mixed reception.
 For the first season, Miller was nominated for a Golden Globe.
 The Washington Post criticized this performance as being "the most oppressive" and how "the actor apparently thinks it looks cool for him always to be scanning the surroundings".
 Entertainment Weekly recognized the actor's domination of screen time by saying that "it's Miller's show" and on his performance, they stated that his "Michael Scofield has the silky voice of a sociopath, the resigned stance of a long-distance runner, and the deadpan delivery of Macaulay Culkin at his Uncle Buck best."
 The New York Times commented that although Miller does not show a wide range of emotion, "he projects an unflappable determination that confounds his fellow prisoners".